symfony/symfony-docs/book/http_cache.rst

     The ``setExpires()`` method automatically converts the date to the GMT timezone as required by the specification.

-Note that the ``Expires`` header is not vulnerable to clock skew, since the lifetime is calculated using the ``Date`` header which comes from the origin server as well instead of using the local clock.
-The specification states that "HTTP/1.1 servers should not send ``Expires`` dates more than one year in the future."
+Note that in HTTP versions before 1.1 the origin server wasn't required to send the ``Date`` header.
+Consequently the cache (e.g. the browser) might need to rely onto his local clock to evaluate the ``Expires`` header making the lifetime calculation vulnerable to clock skew.
+Another limitation of the ``Expires`` header is that the specification states that "HTTP/1.1 servers should not send ``Expires`` dates more than one year in the future."

 .. index::
    single: Cache; Cache-Control header